Skip to main content

 It was 9:45am and I was sitting outside the Atrium building waiting to go inside.
 Now usually, in typical Bootcamp fashion, I would take the Enterprise Manager by surprise and get let in from there - but that didn't happen on this occasion, and so I was let into the building by Jason instead.

 After a short wait out in the glasshouse, I was led into the seminar room for the meet and greet - with the most interesting conversation being in relation to where everyone ran off during the summer holiday break.
-There was a wide range of places being talked about in that conversation - whether it was one of our participants going off with family to Great Yarmouth, the Volkert's digital detox holiday with her family or our food scientist entrepreneur jet setting off to Italy not long after spending some time in Rwanda.
+There was a wide range of places being talked about in that conversation - whether it was one of our participants going off with family to Great Yarmouth or our food scientist entrepreneur jet setting off to Italy not long after spending some time in Rwanda.
 You can tell that fantasy mapping and travel fits together in so many ways.

 As the start of the session got nearer, Enterprise Manager Amy went off to prepare the coffee machines out in the glasshouse.
-While I was waiting for a cup of coffee, I got a brief chance to chat with Start, Build, Grow presenter Andy, and I must say that I found it fascinating to hear him talk about the potential for my business idea to be targeted at families - but with Amy showing off some children's fantasy map picture books to me in a meeting back in April, I guess I know that fact already.
+While I was waiting for a cup of coffee, I got a brief chance to chat with one of the Start, Build, Grow presenters, and I must say that I found it fascinating to hear him talk about the potential for my business idea to be targeted at families - but with Amy showing off some children's fantasy map picture books to me in a meeting back in April, I guess I know that fact already.

 Once the action calmed down, the first order of the day was to discuss our business ideas and how things have moved on.
 When my turn came to discuss the fantasy map business idea, I received a bit of an unexpected surprise - I might need to raise serious amounts of money in order to get the business off the ground.

-Afterwards, it was time for Andy to discuss the Start, Build, Grow programme and how it came to existence - the programme was created to address the poor business support guidance that was offered by one of its competitors, Suffolk Start-up (leaving people to their own devices after a generic business workshop is never a good thing).
+Afterwards, it was time to have some discussions around the Start, Build, Grow programme and how it came to existence - the programme was created to address the poor business support guidance that was offered by one of its competitors, Suffolk Start-up (leaving people to their own devices after a generic business workshop is never a good thing).

 Personally, I found the set-up of the programme to be well-organised, as you had to go through an interview about your business idea to find out where you should be placed on the programme, and from there, there was a diverse range of support that could be offered based on where your business is at - whether it is a good old-fashioned workshop, 1-1 support, networking with people at the same stage as you or longer-term mentoring with a business coach.